Poley97/Poley97.github.io/_posts/Paper reading/2021-05-26-Point-Cloud-Det-Cls-Review.md

 ![](/assets/img/20210526/PCReviewT8.png)

-# Reasearch chanllenges and oppotunities
+# Research challenges and opportunities

 ## On the sparsity of the data and on the extraction of features